Dansajjad/algopractice/README.md

 ~~~

 ### To run the tests
-To run all uncommented prompts in the manifest, run the command:
+To run all uncommented prompts, run the command:

 `npm test`

-To run a single directory, for instance **arrays**:

-`npm test problems/arrays`

-To run a test on a single test, for instance **arrays/some**:

-`npm test problems/arrays/tests/some.test.js`

 ### Updates
-algopractice, and the Hacktivator program in general, are being constantly iterated on, with new content being added all of the time.
-In order to stay up to date on the latest prompts, be sure to add the Hack Reactor repo as the `remote upstream`.
+In order to stay updated add this repo as the `remote upstream`.

 ### Bug reporting
-Since algopractice is being constantly worked on, it is extremely possible that some bugs will slip through.
-Please report these using GitHub Issues.
-You can access the issues for algopractice via its repo page, at the top next to the "Pull Requests" tab.
-Please make sure to add the `Bug` label to your issue and a staff member will look into it.
+ - Report bugs using GitHub Issues.
+ - Access the issues for algopractice via its repo page, at the top next to the "Pull Requests" tab.

-We appreciate your help with this, and reported bugs help your fellow students!
+ - Make sure to add the `Bug` label to your issue.

 ### Contributions

-If you believe something is missing from this repo, please make a GitHub Issue with the `Enhancement` label on it.
-Please clearly explain the building block that this improvement would address, and we will look at it.
+ - To contribute make a GitHub Issue with the `Enhancement` label on it.
+ - Clearly explain your contribution